dgarcia-eu/ICSS-private/tutorial/assignments/2024/a01/README_A01.txt

 - number on the y-axis and the label of the y-label do not operate on the same scale!
 - keeping the billions as labels - hard to read

+--------------------------------- Task 6
+a)
+NEG:
+- lambda function is not used in the intended way

+b)
+POS:
+- consider punctuation in the function
+NEG:
+- missing function docString!

+--------------------------------- Task 7
+a)
+POS:
+- use lambda function and list comprehension
+- address the second Oklahoma race

+NEG:
+- storing too little information about the candidates
+- using the wrong columns for matching (race =! state code)
+- for-loop

+b)
+NEG:
+- no checking if candidates did not match because of spelling issues